How to report a crime

 For more information, view tips to protect your children.

-When a missing child or adult is located or returns home, the Aberdeen Police Department should be contacted immediately at 605-626-7911 so the case can be closed.
+When a missing child or juvenile is located or returns home, the Aberdeen Police Department should be contacted immediately at 605-626-7911 so the case can be closed.

 If you are a victim of assault, please call 911 to report the crime as soon as possible to the Aberdeen Police Department.